tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * Why did we download the offline version of the BIP39 tool?

-  * **Answer:** It is more secure since the online version can still get hacked.
+  * **Answer:** It is more secure, since the online version can still get hacked.
  It is safer to download the open-source code straight from Github and run it locally.

 ### 5. Instructor Do: Back to BIP32 (10 min)

-Now let's actually generate some Bitcoin keys from this!
+Now, let's actually generate some Bitcoin keys from this!

 Back in the BIP39 tool, scroll down to the `Derivation Path` section and click the `BIP32` tab.